 Website conversion rate is one of the most important marketing metrics.
 This key parameter allows you to measure your website’s performance, minimizes customer acquisition expenses, and helps you enhance your ROI in digital marketing.
 Even a half percentage point increase in your website conversion rate might have a significant positive impact on ROI and your business.

-In this blog, we’ll provide an answer to the question “What are website conversions?”, explain their impact on ROI for digital marketing and share 11 tips to successfully increase your website’s conversion rate.
+In this blog, we’ll provide an answer to the question “What are website conversions?”, explain their impact on ROI for digital marketing, and share 11 tips to successfully increase your website’s conversion rate.

 What Are Website Conversions?